I’m about to embark on a big challenge….I’m about to commit to buying ‘noThing’ for a year.

 - Buy no books

-All of which lasted over a year and once I got into the swing of it, actually weren’t that hard.
+All of which I lasted over a year, and, once I got into the swing of it, actually weren’t that hard.

-So it hit me, I have more than I need and could easily go a year without buying clothing.
+Then it hit me – I have more than I need, and could easily go a year without buying any clothes.

 What I can buy:

-The final caveat is IF any of the electronics I need for work (phone, laptop, iPad or video camera) die before the year is up (touch wood) I can replace them ideally with a second-hand version.
+The final pledge is that IF any of the electronics I need for work (phone, laptop, iPad or video camera) die before the year is up (touch wood), I can replace them ideally with a second-hand version.

 I plan to take photos of ‘all the stuff’ that I see and want to buy over the course of the year.
-Then add them to this Pinterest board to look back on at the end of the year.
-It will be interesting to see which items I actually still want/ need and which I have forgotten about.
+Then, I’ll add them to this Pinterest board to look back on at the end of the year.
+It will be interesting to see which items I actually still want/need and which I have forgotten about.